In this article, you will learn everything there is to know about setting up an effective Jira Confluence integration.

 Why set up a Jira Confluence integration?

 So why would you integrate Jira and Confluence?
 Well, let’s have a look at the numbers:

-- For one, stats show that if you’re a Jira Software user there is more than 50% chance you’ll also use Confluence at some point in your career.
+- For one, stats show that if you’re a Jira Software user there is more than a 50% chance you’ll also use Confluence at some point in your career.
 That means there are huge efficiency gains to be made by connecting the two.

 - Talking about efficiency gains, according to Atlassian, 76% of Jira Software users said they shipped projects faster after integrating with Confluence.

 - And 66% said doing so improved communication between development teams and non-technical stakeholders.

 Meanwhile, the number one cited benefit that it provided was creating a single source of truth for software documentation.

 Jira is one of the most powerful task-tracking and Project Management tools out there and it enables deep-level customization.
 So you can build Jira workflows that are just right for your team.

 Confluence, meanwhile, allows wider teams to collaborate around documents, plans, and reports.
 This means you can use Confluence to store technical documentation, as a knowledge base, or to act as a company intranet.

-A Jira Confluence integration can be particularly valuable where it connects the work of these technical teams, using Jira, with the wider business on Confluence.
+A Jira Confluence integration can be particularly valuable when it connects the work of these technical teams, using Jira, with the wider business on Confluence.

 Effectively, you’ll connect ideas and planning in Confluence directly with tasks and workflows in Jira.
 This will save you quite some time and make operations far more efficient.

 A specific example could include creating Jira issues and generating charts or reports on Jira activity straight away in Confluence.
 This will provide your team with an overview of the flow of your tasks and projects.
 But that is just one example.
 We will cover more use cases further down this article, so keep reading.